Quartz/citibike-panic/README.md

 citibike-panic
 ==============

-Panic Status Board widget to show how many NYC citibikes are available nearby.
+Panic Status Board widget to indicate how many NYC citibikes are available nearby.

 #usage#
   * Install to a php server that your Status Board can access.